-Keith's book, Angels and Aliens: UFOs and the Mythic Imagination (Addison-Wesley, 1991) was hailed by the San Francisco Chronicle as "Magnificent…no matter what your beliefs, the most fascinating book written on the subject," and by Venture World as "probably the most profound book on the UFO controversy yet to appear."
+My book, Angels and Aliens: UFOs and the Mythic Imagination (Addison-Wesley, 1991) was reviewed by the San Francisco Chronicle: "Magnificent…no matter what your beliefs, the most fascinating book written on the subject."
+Venture World called it "probably the most profound book on the UFO controversy yet to appear."

-Harvard psychiatrist John Mack credited Keith's writing with launching Mack's interest in reports of individuals taken against their will by apparent alien beings.
+Harvard psychiatrist John Mack credited my early investigations of UFO related encounters with directing Mack's interest to reports of individuals taken against their will by apparent alien beings.

-Keith's articles have appeared in the New York Times, Esquire and the San Francisco Chronicle.
-He has been interviewed by TV and radio hosts including Larry King, George Noory, Michael Reagan and Bill O'Reilly, with an unexpected and rare interview by Rush Limbaugh.
-As a periodic talk radio host, Keith has interviewed novelist Anne Rice and political activist David Horowitz.
+My articles have appeared in the New York Times, Esquire and the San Francisco Chronicle, and in numerous book anthologies.
+I have been interviewed by TV and radio hosts including Larry King, George Noory, Michael Reagan and Bill O'Reilly—and, quite unexpectedly, by Rush Limbaugh.
+As a periodic talk radio host myself, I've had the pleasure of interviewing novelist Anne Rice and political activist David Horowitz.